Guidance Watermarking for Diffusion Models: Computational Resources

 \section{Computational Resources}

 All experiments were conducted using NVIDIA A100 and L40S GPUs with 40 GB and 45 GB of memory respectively.
 We generate between 200 and 300 images per hour, depending on the choice of GPU, model, detector, and hyperparameters used for guidance.
 Significant efforts were made to optimize memory usage and batch sizes in order to fully utilize available GPU resources and reduce energy costs.
+The code is available on the repository \texttt{XYZ} (provided upon acceptance).